clairey-zx81/json-model/README.md

 - `-F format`: select `json` or `yaml` for output
 - …

-For instance, let's consider the input JSON model in file `person.model.json`:
+For instance, let's consider a JSON model in file `person.model.json`:

 ```json
 {